-Plant Allium Bulbs in Fall for Gorgeous Spring Flowers
+Plant Allium Flowers in Fall for Pretty Spring Blooms

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Allium flowers are easy to plant in fall and enjoy in spring.
-Check out our tips and tricks for growing allium bulbs and our favorite allium varieties.
+Check out our tips for growing allium bulbs and our favorite allium varieties.

 It’s impossible to quickly summarize allium flowers, a gigantic group of perennial, edible and ornamental plants with different sizes, shapes, colors and bloom times.
 But it’s easy to sing their praises.